ipfs/js-ipfs/README.md

 > npm install
 ```

-This will install [lerna](https://www.npmjs.com/package/lerna) and bootstrap the various packages, dedpuing and hoisting dependencies into the root folder.
+This will install [lerna](https://www.npmjs.com/package/lerna) and bootstrap the various packages, deduping and hoisting dependencies into the root folder.

 If later you add new dependencies to submodules or just wish to remove all the `node_modules`/`dist` folders and start again, run `npm run reset && npm install` from the root.